Addons

 Starters Kits

-• Starter kits are installed via php please starter-kit:install
+• Starter kits are installed via statamic new or php please starter-kit:install

 • Starter kits install pre-configured files and settings into your site